coopTilleuls/easyadmin-mercure-demo/README.md

 So the local public port of the Docker database service is `59269`.

-In a `env.local` at the root of the project file, put:
+In a `env.local` file at the root of the project file, put:

     DATABASE_URL="postgresql://app:!ChangeMe!@127.0.0.1:59629/app?serverVersion=15&charset=utf8"